cgarling/StarFormationHistories.jl/README.md

 This package implements methods for modelling observed Hess diagrams (which are just binned color-magnitude diagrams, also called CMDs) and using them to fit astrophysical star formation histories (SFHs).
 The paper describing the implemented methodologies has been accepted to ApJS (see below).
 This package also provides utilities for simulating CMDs given input SFHs and photometric error and completeness functions, which can be useful for planning observations and writing proposals.
 Please see our documentation (linked in the badge above) for more information.
 A rendered Jupyter notebook with example usage of this package is available [here](https://nbviewer.org/github/cgarling/StarFormationHistories.jl/blob/main/examples/fitting1.ipynb).
 This package does not currently ship with stellar models or isochrones, these are expected to be provided by the user and can be sourced from online resources like [the CMD webform](http://stev.oapd.inaf.it/cgi-bin/cmd) for PARSEC models.

-## Paper
-The initial paper describing the methodologies used in this package is available on ArXiv [here](http://arxiv.org/abs/2407.19534) with permanent DOI identifier [here](https://doi.org/10.3847/1538-4365/adbb64).
-We ask that published work using this package cite this paper.

 ## Installation

 This package is registered to Julia's General registry and can be installed via Pkg from the Julia REPL by executing